Social calls of the Nathusius' pipistrelle (Pipistrellus nathusius)

 Part A2: additional components going higher in frequency after the main part A1 motif.
 Example: 913412, 911808

-Part B: a single FM component.
+Part B: a single FM sweep.
 A type C social call on itself.
 Variable in use.
 Example: 913613, 914575, 911931

 Part C: a fast trill made of several 'v-shaped' syllables.
-Often after a part B. Example: 914575, 911550
+Often used after a part B. Example: 914575, 911550

-Part D2: multiple FM sweeps with a qCF ending.
-The FM and qCF notes are not necessary conected.
-Example: 911810, 911692, 914884
+Part D: multiple FM sweeps bending into a qCF ending.
+Example: 911808, 911810, 911692, 914884, 930316

 Part E: a series of FM components.
-Placement in a song sequence can differ.
+Possibly agonistic in nature.
 Example: 918721, 913335, 911811

 All images on this page are licensed under the following Creative Commons Attribution-NonCommercial-NoDerivs 4.0 license and in courtesy of Sarah Mahie.

-- Daniel Hargreaves, Helena Jahelkova, Oliver Lindecke and Guido Reiter (2017).
+- Daniel Hargreaves, Helena Jahelková, Oliver Lindecke and Guido Reiter (2017).
 Bat Species of the Year 2015: Nathusius’ pipistrelle (Pipistrellus nathusii).
 Facts compiled for BatLife Europe.

 - G. Pfalzer and J. Kusch (2003).
 Structure and variability of bat social calls: implications for specificity and individual recognition.
 Journal of Zoology.
 261: 21-33. https://doi.org/10.1017/S0952836903003935